Optional car insurance in Ontario

 All perils combine comprehensive and collision.
 You are covered for all types of risk unless they are explicitly excluded.

 This is the most thorough type of plan.
-You will have peace of mind in knowing you are covered for most things.
+You will have peace of mind knowing you are covered for most things.
 But, if you see an exclusion listed, you are not covered.
 For example, if earthquakes are listed as an exclusion, you will not be covered for damage to your automobile because of an earthquake.

-Scenario: Your 14-year-old teenage son decides to take your car out for a joyride around the block with some friends.
+Scenario: Your 14-year-old teenage son takes to take your car out for a joyride around the block with some friends.
 They lose control and drive into a ditch, damaging the car in the process.

 Emergency roadside assistance